Sonophoto/PythonNotes/virtualenvTricks.md

         ... and we are back at the system's version which can be whatever, we don't care ;-)

-If you wish, you can configure your shell with aliases for all of this, now you have a CLI API for virtualenv***
+***If you wish, you can configure your shell with aliases for all of this, now you have a CLI API for virtualenv***

-Add these commands to you ~/.bashrc
+Add these commands to your ~/.bashrc

    (Note, you can skip a step and include the bin/activate paths above if you like)